CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 2 - Parameters/Debugging.md

 What could cause this behavior?
 You don't need to know the full chain of logic that leads to this point \- tracking down a bug involves working backwards from where the problem is **observed** (what you found previously) to the **root cause**.
 While you can always jump ahead if you "see" the bug, this is the process you follow if you don't immediately see what's wrong.
 For example, in our problem, the hypothesis could be that we aren't checking for the edge of the grid before moving forward.
 This may sound a bit silly \- of course that's the problem\!
 What else could it be?
 Keep in mind, though, you wouldn't be debugging in the first place if the program worked exactly the way you thought it did.
 The really exciting part of debugging is when you form what you think is an obvious hypothesis, and then it turns out to be wrong.

-Part of forming a hypothesis is being specific about **what your code is actually doing** \- while it sounds a bit backwards, sometimes the easiest way to find why your code isn’t doing what you want is to focus on what it’s actually doing **instead**.
+Part of forming a hypothesis is being specific about **what your code is actually doing** \- while it sounds a bit backwards, sometimes the easiest way to find why your code isn’t doing what you want is to focus on what it’s actually doing instead.

 **Test the hypothesis:**
 Run through the code and see if the hypothesis is true by setting a **breakpoint** on a relevant line of code, and checking what specifically is happening.
 This might involve looking in the **Variables** view to see what values are stored in memory, or using the "Step Over" button to see what line of code runs when (button highlighted in orange below).